viihna-lehraine/ShoutShack/README.md

 * add and configure hcaptcha

-* ensure user routes are setup to handle all necessary operations for account registration
+* re-examine routes and ensure

 * build user session functionality with JSON web tokens and test